Kibria7533/dev-note/35. setup a kubernetes cluster/README.md

 ## Now generate and save the token for further uses
 `kubectl -n kubernetes-dashboard create token admin-user`

+### If its updated version you need to create a secret again(if you are not getting token annny how)

+`apiVersion: v1
+kind: Secret
+type: kubernetes.io/service-account-token
+metadata:
+  name: kubernetes-dashboard-admin-secret
+  annotations:
+    kubernetes.io/service-account.name: "kubernetes-dashboard-admin-sa"`

 ### Now create a nodeport service to expose our pods using
 `nano nodeport.yaml`
 ```